Debug Kotlin coroutines

 When debugging Kotlin code, IntelliJ IDEA allows you to suspend the execution and diagnose problems that the code in coroutines may have.
 The debug information is available even if the coroutine is not running at the moment.

 Coroutine debugger provides you with the information on:

 The list of coroutines and their states grouped by dispatcher.
 To get the list, go to the Coroutines tab.
 The top-level nodes are dispatchers, then go coroutines.
 For each coroutine, you get information on its current state (CREATED, RUNNING, SUSPENDED) and the state of its thread.

 Coroutine context: the values of local variables and fields available in a coroutine at a certain execution point.
 When debugging coroutines, you can use all the standard functionality of the Variables tab.
-For more information on using the Variables tab, see the Examine/update variables topic.
+For more information about using the Variables tab, refer to the Examine/update variables topic.

 The coroutine creation stack and the call stack inside the coroutine.

 If you are not interested in calls in Kotlin classes, you can hide them by clicking Hide Frames from Libraries in the top-right corner of the Frames tab.

 If you need to get a report containing the state of each coroutine and its stack, use the coroutine dump option.
 This is useful when you need to share the information about the coroutines in text format.

 Right-click anywhere in the Coroutines tab and select Get Coroutines Dump.